daver234/Recipe-Finder/README.md

 Upon starting the app, you are presented with a table of top rated recipes in descending order.
 As you scroll, the table loads more recipes.
 Tapping on a recipe cell segues to the detail of the recipe.
 Tapping on the search bar, allows searching for new recipes based on the search terms entered.

 Key Features:
-- Show top rated recipes.
+- Show top rated recipes both online and offline.
 - Show details of recipe including ingredients.
 - Check mark next to each ingredient to check off after use when making recipe.
 - Find new recipes based on search terms.